mrisher/smtp-sts/mta-sts.md

 * `mode`: (plain-text, required).
 Either "enforce" or "report", indicating the expected behavior of a sending MTA in the case of a policy validation failure.
-* `max_age`: Max lifetime of the policy (plain-text non-negative integer seconds).
+* `max_age`: Max lifetime of the policy (plain-text non-negative integer seconds, required).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
 To mitigate the risks of attacks at policy refresh time, it is expected that this value typically be in the range of weeks or greater.